ntasneem05/BookStore/README.md

-This is an pplication developed using JavaFX and Object-Oriented Programming (OOP) principles to simulate a bookstore management system.
+This project was developed using JavaFX and Object-Oriented Programming (OOP) principles to simulate a bookstore management system.
 The project was built as part of a course final project to demonstrate practical implementation of software design and UML modeling.